DataTushar/CallCenterReportExcelDashboard/README.md

 Open the Excel file in Microsoft Excel (2016 or later).

-Navigate to the 'Customer Service Report' sheet to view the dashboard.
+Go to the 'Customer Service Report' sheet to access the dashboard.

 Use slicers to filter data by Date, Agent, or Call Type.